kristan-dev/pipedrive_helper/README.md

 # Pipedrive REST API Helper

 (This is a work in progress)
 This is a helper library for Pipedrive's rest API.
-At the moment, this helper is capable of Add, Update, and Delete of Products.
-There is also an Add person (for Pipedrive Contacts), but is incomplete, I've yet to add Update and Delete functions.
+At the moment, the helper is capable of Add, Update, and Delete for Products.
+Helper is also capable of Add Person, but is yet to support Edit and Delete.
+I will be adding those shortly.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Install all libraries in requirements.txt

+To install:
+pip install -r requirements.txt

 ### Prerequisites